 Other times, demodectic mange becomes widespread.
 This is considered generalized demodex.
 As it progresses, you'll see:

 - More hairless patches

 - Skin discoloration

 - Scabbing and/or crusting of skin

 While you may be tempted to use a home remedy or over-the-counter product to relieve your dog's itching, it won't help in the long run.
 Getting rid of the mites is a must in order to treat mange.
 Schedule an exam with your local vet for an official diagnosis to find out what kind of mange your dog has, and how to best treat it.

 Mange symptoms are similar to other skin conditions in dogs.
 Your veterinarian will take a skin scraping or hair sample and look at it under a microscope.
-It’s easy to see demodectic mites.
+The skin scrape may temporarily cause the skin to look more irritated, but it's important to do!
+It's easy to see demodectic mites under the microscope.
 Sarcoptic mites, on the other hand, can be difficult to spot since they burrow under the skin.
 Your veterinarian may recommend additional tests to rule out other conditions.

 The good news, Taylor says, is that mange treatment has become much easier than for earlier generations.
 "In the past, we had to rely on dips or daily treatments.
 Now, we use isoxazoline medications—a group of drugs that many once-monthly flea and tick control products contain.
 We've found that they're very good at treating both types of mites, in addition to their main use for fleas and ticks."

 Taylor says you can expect your pet to feel better within a few days of taking the oral medication.
-To help take care of the itch while the mites are being killed off, vets often prescribe a fast-acting medication to relieve discomfort, like oclacitinib (Apoquel).
+To help take care of the itch while the mites are being killed off, vets often prescribe medications to relieve itching, discomfort, and inflammation.
+Treatment may include a steroid drug like prednisone.
 Your dog may also need antibiotics to help clear up any secondary skin infections.

 Is it Possible to Prevent Mange in Dogs?